tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer__Part_2.md

 Morning light blasted through my blinds, jolting me awake.

-I had only been asleep for a couple hours.
+I had only been asleep a couple hours.

 My fingers trembled as I plugged the USB flash drive into my laptop, dreading what I’d see.
 My laptop screen flickered, and I clicked on the file, reliving last night’s nightmare in grainy footage.

 It was worse than I remembered.

-The headlights the footage were like eyes, unblinking, menacing.
+The headlights in the footage were like eyes, unblinking, menacing.

 I could feel being there in the driver seat again, my body shivering involuntarily.
 But even with the rear dash cam, I couldn’t make out his face.

 He stayed in the shadows, his features blurred.